din/compose/README.md

 }
 ```

-> ❗️ It's highly discouraged to subscribe to emitters provided via `EmitterObject` property wrappers inside views—the `observers` computed property on a `Component` instance should be used instead.
+> ❗️ It's highly discouraged to subscribe to emitters provided via `@AttachedEmitter` property wrappers inside views—the `observers` computed property on a `Component` instance should be used instead.

 Now, if we put it inside a component, we can attach an emitter to be passed down to the view.
-The emitter is attached to the *projected value* of the `@EmitterObject` property wrapper.
+The emitter is attached to the *projected value* of the `@AttachedEmitter` property wrapper.
 It is then can be used to emit events like an ordinary emitter:

 ```swift
 // SomeComponent.swift